tonyhannaa/ISDMGroup2Israt/ISDM Assignment.md

 Empathise

 The first stage of the design thinking process starts by understanding the needs of the customers.
 All the requirements should also be enlisted.
-The goal to understand the relationship between RM and customers is very vital in this stage.
-Empathy map is drawn below to draw the requirements of the stakeholders of the travel company.
+The goal to understand the relationship between RM and customers is very vital in this stage.This stage in the entire process is vital for a successful development.
+The process not only includes end customers requirements but also the other stakeholders like relationship managers, employees who are involved in the project.
+It helps the development team to better understand the requirements as well as expectations.
+An empathy map is drawn below to draw the requirements of the stakeholders of the travel company.

 Customers
 Employees